AnotherKamila/currency-exchange-rates/README.md

 I believe that the currency exchange rates are public domain, correct me if I am wrong.

 I [unlicense](https://unlicense.org/) everything in this repository.
+But it would be nice if you linked to this repo when you use it.